 There is a well-established department store to visit called Cavendish House, accessed near the rear of the Regents’ Arcade and which is also the oldest department store in Cheltenham.
 It is also a House of Fraser store and offers consumers a wide range of designer items from clothes to furnishings to perfume on four floors.

 The Regent Arcade Shopping Centre itself has more than 60 stores offering an enticing blend of big High Street brands and independent retailers.
-The popular new H&M offers many fashion brands over an impressive three floors.

 Other big fashion names include Schuh, Top Shop, Sunglass Hut, Blue Inc, Bravissimo, which offers larger sized ladies lingerie and TK Maxx which sells designer items and household gifts for up to 60 per cent less.